 Start Amendment Part

-1. The authority citation for part 1217 continues to read as follows: End Amendment Part
+1. Revise the authority citation for part 1217 to read as follows: End Amendment Part

 Start Amendment Part